People

 Website: https://spineda-munoz.biology.gatech.edu/

 Silvia is a paleoecologist who studies the effects of perturbations like urbanization, extirpations or climate change on ecosystems past and present.
-She is now a grant writer at Amazon Conservation Association and an Adjunct Assistant Professor at IU.
+She is now an Environmental Biologist with the US Federal Energy Regulatory Commission.

 Beth Reinke